ethancjackson/CS2212B-2017/docs/STAGE3.md

 - **Several cuts:** 90% or 15.75 marks available
 - **Major/extensive cuts:** 80% or 14 marks available

-If your team feels that your Stage 3 Spec has been unfairly cut, you can appeal the decision to your instructor or TA.
-In such cases, you will need to convince us that you will be able to make more progress on Stage 3 than was made on Stage 2.
+If your team is able to implement cut features by the deadline, your maximum atteinable will be restored accordingly.

 The remaining 7.5 (to make a total of 25 marks for Stage 3) are reserved for evaluating your [Acceptance Testing](ACCEPTANCETESTING.md) Session and your GitHub/Website updates.